We've all seen the insane queues, but whose bak kwa is worth the devotion?

 Lim Chee Guan

-Another local favourite, Lim Chee Guan also manages to attract insanely long queues during the CNY period.
-If you’re not too fond of sweeter bak kwas like those from Bee Cheng Hiang and Fragrance, you should definitely give this place a shot for its tender slices.
+Another local favourite, Lim Chee Guan also attracts insanely long queues during the CNY period.
+If you’re not too fond of the sweeter varieties of bak kwa, give this place a shot for its tender slices (from $30).